joshuastough/imageprocessing/private_fork_instructions.md

 The correct way of creating a private fork by duplicating the repo is documented here.

-Before doing any of this, you need to add an [ssh key to your github account](https://docs.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account), as you may have done before.
-Setting this up allows you to interact with github.com through ssh.
+Before doing any of this, you need to add an [ssh key to your github account](https://docs.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account), as you may have done before for gitlab or for other machines.
+Setting this up allows this particular machine/filesystem to interact with github.com through ssh.

 1. **Create a bare clone of the repository.
 (This is temporary and will be removed so just do it wherever.)**